-- (a) The responsibility for the risk assessment lies with the Manager who is responsible for the area which the risk assessment affects (e.g. on a ward, the ward manager/sister) and should be logged as the risk owner or handler depending on the severity of the risk within the DATIX system. - (b) Following completion of the online risk assessment, the head of department/senior manager will approve the assessment on the Trust's online integrated risk management system, to confirm agreement with both the risk assessment and action plan at the Departmental/Divisional SMT. - (c) The Head of department/Senior manager will ensure an action plan has been developed where appropriate and appoint a lead person for each action point together with a completion date.
+- (a) The responsibility for the risk assessment lies with the Manager who is responsible for the area which the risk assessment affects (e.g. on a ward, the ward manager/sister) and should be logged as the risk owner or handler depending on the severity of the risk within the DATIX system. - (b) Following completion of the online risk assessment, the head of department/senior manager will approve the assessment on the Trust's online integrated risk management system, to confirm agreement with both the risk assessment and action plan at the Departmental/Divisional SMT. - (c) The Head of department/Senior manager will ensure an action plan has been developed where appropriate in order to mitigate the risk and appoint a lead person for each action point together with a completion date.
 Once finalised, the risk assessment and action plan will be notified to all persons who could be affected by the outcome of the risk assessment. - (d) A programme of quarterly review must be established for risks rated 8 to 12 and monthly for ≥15 rated, to ensure that all agreed actions are carried out within timescales.
 The Risk Owner approves risk on Datix and Risk Owner and Risk Manager actively manage risk on DATIX.

-All risk assessments rated lower than 8 should be reviewed on an annual basis as a minimum, or if there has been a change - (e) Risks rated ≥15 should be escalated for inclusion in the Corporate Risk Register in addition to the process outlined above (section 5.2).
-Risks on the Corporate Risk Register are reviewed monthly by the Risk Management Board. - (f) In addition to the above, risk assessments should be reviewed if they meet the criteria outlined below:
+All risk assessments rated lower than 8 should be reviewed on an annual basis as a minimum, or if there has been a change.